-In contrast, the majority of Medicare Advantage plans — those that provide managed care through HMOs — limit the choice of providers to those in their networks and service areas.
-However, this arrangement may be considered a benefit rather than a restriction if care is properly coordinated.
+In contrast, the majority of Medicare Advantage plans — ones that provide managed care through HMOs — limit the choice of providers to their networks and service areas.
+However, this arrangement may be considered a benefit instead of a restriction if care is properly coordinated.

-Because your medical needs are handled and monitored by a single local system, you’re more likely to be encouraged to get tests and screenings early enough to prevent serious health problems later on and less likely to be prescribed drugs that may interact badly with each other.
+Because a single local system handles and monitors your medical needs, you’re more likely to be encouraged to get tests and screenings early enough to prevent serious health problems later and less likely to be prescribed drugs that may interact badly with each other.

 Traditional Medicare relies on the fee-for-service system and has therefore never coordinated care.
 Nonetheless, that may change in the future.
 Many studies have shown that properly coordinated care improves health outcomes — especially for people with chronic conditions such as diabetes and heart disease — and saves tons of taxpayer money, mainly because fewer patients need expensive hospital care.

 All MA plans must provide the same medical services as traditional Medicare.
 But they can also offer extra benefits that may be well worth having.
 Some plans with these extras don’t charge higher premiums, but many do — often quite a lot more.
-Look at the coverage details of extra benefits carefully when comparing plans; some are significant, whereas others are very limited.
+Carefully look at the coverage details of extra benefits when comparing plans; some are significant, whereas others are very limited.